381706-1Mityagina/TimeTravelTech-datathon/README.md

 - `podcast_module` - contains the source files needed for text generation and text-to-speech conversion
     - `podcasts` - generated podcasts (a few examples)
     - `audio_beautification` - audio effects (such as background music)
+- `podcasts` - podcasts collection
+- `visualization_module` - demos
+    - `Streamlit`
+    - `Telegram_bot`

+## 💫 Usage/demonstartion:
+There are a few ways to see the TimeTravelTech Podcast creator in use:
+(but you will need to know OPENAI_API_KEY and TELEGRAM_HTTP_API).
+- Go to `visualization_module/Streamlit` and follow the instructions there.
+- There is a Telegram chat bot called TimeTravelTech. *TBD*
+- Or you can go to the separate modules and test them OR you can run `main_module.py` (uncomment main()) to see pars of the project in use.

+To view the demo video, please follow the link `TBD_FOLDER/demo_streamlit.mp4`.